Namularbre/UdpSocketServer/README.md

 }
 ````

-The blacklist field is easy to understand: all addresses written are ignored by the server.
+The blacklist field is simple: all addresses written are ignored by the server.
 The forwarding field is a list of object indicating that if the server receive a message from the address at "from" field
 it should send it back to "to" address.
 The doReverse field, if set to true, will permit that when we a message from "to" address,
 it is sent to "from" address.